cwallac/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Amazon EC2 nodes.
+While not explictly thought of as a VM, they are in reality VMs on large servers in Amazon data centers

 2) What is the difference between a program and a process?

+A process is the actual execution of a program.
+A program is a set of instructions to be executed a process is an a OS concept than can execute any arbitrary program.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+Processes allow you to interact with network hardware as if you are the only thing interact with it.
+In reality there are several processes trying to interact with the hardware at the same time, but processes abstract this away so to the programmer it appears like it is only them interacting.
+This abstraction also applies to virtual memory.
+The illusion created is that the single process the program is running is the only process being run on the computer.

 4) What is the kernel?

+THe kernal is the part of the OS responsible for core capabilities

 5) What is a daemon?

+ A daemon is a process that runs in the background and provides core OS functionality.

 ## Chapter 3